 Restaurant, Cafe, Food & Beverage Units for Sale Singapore

-Food – one of Singapore’s Cultures
+Food – One of Singapore’s Main Cultures

 Food is effectively a unique culture in Singapore as Residents seeking out good food and having great entertainment.
 There are so many Asian types: Chinese (and various dialects), authentic Indian (North Indian, South Indian), Malaysian, Indonesian, Vietnamese.
 Singapore has their own ‘creations’: chilli crab, chicken rice, rojak, bak kut tech, Peranakan, etc. With the influx of foreign executives and workers, there are ‘home comfort food’ respectively such as Japanese, French, Australian, American, Russian and Brazilian.